tweag/nickel/RATIONALE.md

 - Querying: synthesize values inhabiting a type
 - Trimming: Automatically simplify code

-Nickel's merge system and enriched values are inspired by CUE's type lattice, although the flexibility of Nickel necessarily makes the two system behave differently.
+Nickel's merge system and metadata are inspired by CUE's type lattice, although the flexibility of Nickel necessarily makes the two system behave differently.